MHenderson/homepage/content/projects/asaverse/index.md

 I also have added a large number of fonts and packages for LaTeX to make it possible to compile things like my CV without having to install anything extra at compile time.

+I did a few other useful things by adding a script for running the container.
+It does things like copy over my ssh key, rstudio and git configurations as well as make sure that the container has access to the renv cache on my laptop by mounting that folder inside the container.